Lateral luxation - Treatment Guidelines

 teeth, a continued lack of response to sensibility testing (i.e. exceeding 3 months) should be taken as evidence of pulp necrosis together with periapical

 radiolucency and sometimes crown discoloration.

-be removed with a bur.
+Splint removal: After 4 weeks.
 The tooth must be supported with digital pressure during this procedure.

 - Soft food for 1 week.

 - Good healing following an injury to the teeth and oral tissues depends, in part, on good oral hygiene.
 Brushing with a soft brush and rinsing with chlorhexidine 0.1 % is beneficial to prevent accumulation of plaque and debris.

 Clinical and radiographic control after 2 weeks.
 Clinical and radiographic control and splint removal after 4 weeks.
 Clinical and radiographic control at 6-8 weeks, 6 months, 1 year and yearly for 5 years.